-When you first check-in to any casino in Vegas, there is a stand near the front desk for the casino’s player’s club system.
-Every casino company, from Caesar’s Entertainment and MGM Resorts to local Stations Casinos has a player rewards system.
-To participate in the rewards program, you must first obtain a player’s card.
-This card is your key to earn comp dollars and tier points at the casino you will be playing at.
-There are many different ways to earn comp dollars and tier credits, but some will earn you more points quicker than others.
+To participate in any casino rewards program, you must first obtain a player’s card.
+This card is your key to earning comp dollars and tier points at the casino you will be playing at.
+There are many different ways to earn comp dollars and tier credits, but some will earn you points quicker than others.
 We have outlined (in full detail) the most effective ways to accumulate these points below, so you can get the most out of your next visit to the casino.

 The process will continue in the same manner for the entire time you are playing.
-This should be a main focus of yours if trying to maximize your point earnings, and it will also give you a general summary of how many points you have earned on this session.
+This should be your main focus if you are trying to maximize point earnings, and it will also give you a general summary of how many points you have earned on this session.
 The most common electronic machines that people play include slots, video poker, virtual blackjack and electronic roulette but there are some others as well.

-The first mailer a player gets is often the best one he will ever receive.
-Mailers have historically been sent through the U.S. Postal Service, but today they may also be received by email or text.
-The offer may include free slot play, table game bets, hotel rooms, and meals.
+The first mailer a player receives is often the best one they will ever receive.
+Mailers have historically been sent through the U.S. Postal Service, but today they may also be received by email or even text.
+The offer may include free slots play, table game bets, comped hotel rooms, and meals.

-One of best ways to earn comp dollars and tier credits at a machine and give the casino a low amount of edge is to play multi-hand blackjack.
-Not every casino will have this game on its floor, but if they do and you are trying to rack up points quickly, you should go fire away.
+One of best ways to earn comp dollars and give the casino a lower house edge is to play multi-hand blackjack machines.
+Not every casino will have this game, but if they do and you are trying to rack up points quickly, you should go fire away.
 The concept of multi-hand blackjack is fairly simple.
 You pick the denomination and credits that you want to play (similar to that of any machine), and then you play 7 hands of blackjack at once versus the dealer all in one dealt hand.

 The aspect of this game that makes the casino edge relatively smaller than most other machine games is what it allows you to do.
 In multi-hand blackjack, one can split, double, and get paid 3-2 on blackjack, something that is a rarity even at the low limit blackjack tables themselves.
 On top of the reduction in casino edge, by playing 7 hands you are playing that much more money in the game.
 Because of this and knowing that multi-hand blackjack is a machine game, you will be raking in the additional comp dollars and tier credits, and possibly some profits too.

-Other than machine games to gamble at in casinos, you can also play table games (such as blackjack or roulette) in order to earn comp dollars and tier points.
+Other than playing electronic machines at a casino, you can also play table games (such as blackjack or roulette) in order to earn comp dollars and tier points.
 However, the difference between the two is the number of factors involved with how many points you will earn.
-For table games, the amount you buyin for, the time you play at the table, and your average bet size per hour all have effects on the points you earn while gambling, with the latter two being the most important.
+For table games, the amount you buy-in for, the time you play at the table, and your average bet size per hour all have effects on the points you earn while gambling, with the latter two being the most important.

 The policy on VIP hosts changes from one casino to another.
 Some set a specific players club tier where a host becomes the reward.
 Others wait for a player to ask for it.
 Some casinos have hosts scour through data to determine if a player’s action warrants special attention.
 Once a serious player is identified, a host will introduce himself to the gambler.